ccadllc/cedi-circuitbreakers/readme/src/main/tut/README.md

 #### <a id="flowcontrolconfiguration"></a> Flow Control Circuit Breaker ###

 The flow control circuit breaker has a number of configurable parameters, each of which is described below.
 The circuit breaker settings are typically defined subordinate to the subsystem that use them in the application configuration.
-For example, for a circuit breaker protecting an http client in a `terminal-manager` microservice, they would be nested in the `http-client {  }` settings in the `terminal-manager` reference.conf file.
+For example, for a circuit breaker protecting an http client in a `service` microservice, they would be nested in the `http-client {  }` settings in the `service` reference.conf file.
 See the [typesafe documentation](https://github.com/typesafehub/config) for more details on the general usage of this type of configuration.

 ```
 flow-control-circuitbreaker {